Cocos finch: Distribution and habitat

 The Cocos finch is exclusively found in Cocos Island (which takes up a 1,997 km2 area), 580 km southeast from Costa Rica.
-Cocos finches are not known to have traveled outside of Cocos Island making its habitat and reproduction range to only be 30 km2 of the entire island.
-The habitat of the Cocos finch is mostly within Hibiscus thickets, closed-canopy forest and woodland forest.
+Cocos finches are not known to have traveled outside of Cocos Island, making its habitat and reproduction range to only be 30 km2 of the entire island.
+The habitat of the Cocos finch is mostly within hibiscus thickets, closed-canopy forest, and woodland forest.

-The climate within Cocos Island is described to be a typical rain forest climate with high humidity and chances for rainfall.
+The climate within Cocos Island is described to be a typical rainforest climate with high humidity and chances for rainfall.
 The island has a varied landscape with bodies of lakes, streams, and caves and is home to other species including endemic lizards (only 2 species) and some migratory birds.

 Ecology and behavior

 Foraging patterns

 Cocos finches are known to be a generalist species, although they are also known to specialize in an individual level which can result in different foraging behaviors within individual Cocos finches.
 This specialized behavior of Cocos finches can be explained through learning foraging patterns through other Cocos finches and can resonate said individual behavior to other Cocos Finches.